The-International-Screeps-Bot/The-International-Open-Source/README.md

 Finally, there are also NPM scripts that serve as aliases for these commands in `package.json` for IDE integration.
 Running `npm run push-mmo` is equivalent to `rollup -c --environment DEST:mmo`, and `npm run watch-pserver` is equivalent to `rollup -cw --dest pserver`.

+#### Important!
+To upload code to a private server, you must have [screepsmod-auth](https://github.com/ScreepsMods/screepsmod-auth) installed and configured!

 For more information, please go to the [wiki](https://github.com/CarsonBurke/The-International-Screeps-Bot/wiki/Usage)

 ### Grafana